StormXploit/Write-Up/HackSecuReimsCTF_2k19/Write-Up OpenMe.md

 **Flag the challenge: analyze the dump**

 First of all, I used the command linux_bash to see if the user did something interesting for us.
 I highly recommend you to start with this command while analyzing a memory dump.
-Indeed, users most often do something interesting in a command line: they can be either using a tool to encrypt something (maybe VeraCrypt sometimes) or just a zipfile with a password that might be interesting (like in our case).
+Indeed, users most often do something interesting in a command line: it can be either using a tool to encrypt something (maybe VeraCrypt sometimes) or just make a zipfile with a password that might be interesting (like in our case).

 ![](images/image11.png)